rscherrer/simarray/README.md

 ./sim_mutation_0.1_selection_1.6/
 ```

+### Note

 Note that this script does not generate the parameter combination files - they **must be provided**.
 To generate all possible combinations of some parameters, you can use for example the `expand_grid()` function in [R](https://www.r-project.org/).
-However, there may be more complex cases of parameter space exploration that are user-specific, and so we chose not to delve into that in the development of this program.
+However, there may be more complex cases of parameter space exploration that are user-specific, and so I chose not to delve into that in the development of this program.

 ## Usage